ccmucdenver/ccm-docs/docs/alderaan.md

 ## Hardware
 * 2048 AMD cores and 16TB memory in 32 compute nodes.
 Each node has 2 AMD EPYC 7502 32 core processors for a total of 64 cores, 512GB DDR4 memory, and dual 960GB SSD.
 The compute nodes are in 8 2U rack-mount drawers, with 4 nodes in each drawer.
-* 2 high-memory GPU nodes, each with 2 AMD EPYC 7502 32 core processors, 2 NVIDIA Tesla A100 GPUs, and 2TB DDR4 memory.
+* 2 high-memory GPU nodes, each with 2 AMD EPYC 7502 32 core processors for total 64 cores, 2 NVIDIA Tesla A100 GPUs, and 2TB DDR4 memory.
 * Head node with 2 AMD EPYC 7502 32 core processors and 256GB memory.
 * 816TB storage (1PB raw), in 2 storage nodes, each with 2 Intel Xeon( Gold 5215 CPUs  2.50GHz, 196GB memory, and XFS filesystems shared by NFS over Infiniband.
 * HDR100 Infiniband interconnect
-* 10Gb/s ethernet connectivity path from each node to Internet 2
+* Full 10Gb/s ethernet connectivity path from every node to Internet 2

 ## Contact
 jan.mandel@ucdenver.edu